clnsmth/geoenvo/docs/source/dev/design.rst

-This project uses the `Simple Standard for Sharing Ontological Mappings`_ (SSSOM) to facilitate semantic mapping between ``DataSource`` terminologies and adopted ontologies/vocabularies.
+This project uses the `Simple Standard for Sharing Ontological Mappings`_ (SSSOM) to facilitate semantic mapping between ``DataSource`` terminologies and adopted semantic resources.
 Semantic mapping is implemented in the ``apply_term_mapping`` method of the ``Response`` class.